taskcluster/taskcluster-lib-artifact-go/README.md

 ```
 SetInternalSizes sets the chunkSize and partSize .
 The chunk size is the
 number of bytes that this library will read and write in a single IO
 operation.
-In a multi-part upload, the whole file is broken into smaller
+In a multipart upload, the whole file is broken into smaller
 portions.
 Each of these portions can be uploaded simultaneously.
 For the
 sake of simplicity, the part size must be a multiple of the chunk size so
 that we don't have to worry about each individual read or write being split